YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    export ydb_repl_instname=dummy
    yottadbuser@yottadbworkshop:~/jnlex$

-After sourcing ``jnlex_env`` to set the environment variables first, turn on replication.
+After sourcing :code:`jnlex_env` to set the environment variables first, turn on replication.
 This will create a new set of journal files without a link to the prior journal files, as the journal formats differ for replicated vs. unreplicated database regions.

 Processes in replicated instances write updates to a shared memory segment called a Journal Pool